Inheritance Processing in Northern Cyprus

 - Original will (if available);

-- Full list of assets (property titles, bank statements);
+- Complete list of assets (property titles, bank statements);

 - Passports of heirs.

-- Appointment of estate manager.
-The court officially appoints an Executor or Administrator, granting them authority to act on behalf of the estate.
+- Appointment of a manager.
+The court officially approves the Executor or Administrator, granting them authority to act on behalf of the estate.

 - Publication in the press.

-It is mandatory to publish a notice in the official government gazette "Resmi Gazete" to allow potential creditors or unknown heirs to claim their rights.
+It is mandatory to publish a notice in the official state gazette “Resmi Gazete” so that potential creditors or unknown heirs can claim their rights.

 - Financial clearance and registration.
-After settling any debts and taxes, the court issues an order for asset distribution.
-Only then are property titles re-registered in the Land Registry.
+After any debts of the deceased are settled and taxes paid, the court issues an order for asset distribution.
+Only then are the titles re-registered in the Land Registry.

-In standard cases, with all documents in order and no disputes, the process takes 4 to 8 months.
+Under standard conditions, with all documents in order and no disputes between relatives, the procedure takes 4 to 8 months.

-When planning inheritance, it is important to consider TRNC legal nuances:
+When planning inheritance, it is important to consider the legal specifics of the TRNC:

-- Foreign nationals.
-The procedure is identical, but often requires translation and legalization of a large volume of documents from the home country.
+- Foreign citizens.
+The procedure for non-residents is identical but often requires translation and legalization of a large volume of documents from their home country.

-- “Reserved Portion”.
-Local law provides for mandatory inheritance shares.
-Even with a will, certain close relatives (children, spouses) may have rights to a portion of the estate that cannot be entirely redirected to third parties.
+- “Reserved Portion.”
+The law provides for a mandatory portion of the inheritance.
+Even with a will, certain close relatives (children) may be entitled to a share of the estate (1/3), which cannot be fully transferred to third parties.

 Book a call